rayalan/binary-adages/content/mistake-monday-paralysis.md

 [TOC]

-Retrospectives are one of the practices I most value from the Agile ceremonies: Taking the time to look back, think over what happened, and learn from one's decisions, good and bad.
+Retrospectives are one of the practices I most value from the Agile ceremonies: taking the time to look back, think over what happened, and learn from one's decisions, good and bad.
 In today's Mistake Monday article, I look back at a fundamental design flaw I made in many of my early continuous integration / continuous development automations.

 Here was my basic concept for how to roll out automation: